sailingscally/ssd1306/README.md

 This is a Node.JS for the [SSD1306](https://cdn-shop.adafruit.com/datasheets/SSD1306.pdf) OLED display which will be placed inside the R nineT navigation tower to provide some basic system status information.

+## Thread Safe

+Running an event driven service will soon show you that the OLED display will crash and start showing an odd behaviour if some kind of thread synchronisation isn't used.
+This module uses a *mutex* from [async-lock](https://www.npmjs.com/package/async-lock) internally, making it thread safe.

 ## Methods

 The module exposes the following methods: